 “In a time when everyone was selling dried meat with sliced pork, he was the first to make dried chicken meat with minced chicken,” said Raymond Khue, executive director of Oloiya, in a video by the brand.

-Raymond is a third-generation Khue, having taken over the business with his brother in 2012. he also explained that Oloiya’s tagline of “The pioneer in Southeast Asia, O-O-O-O-Oloiya”.
+Raymond is a third-generation Khue, having taken over the business with his brother in 2012, he said in the video. he also explained that Oloiya’s tagline of “The pioneer in Southeast Asia, O-O-O-O-Oloiya”.
 This probably also explains the chicken logo.

 Of course, Oloiya also offers the classic ingredient people expect in bakkwa—pork.

 After the passing of Mr Khue in the 90s, his sons, Khue Jau Horng (Raymond’s father) and Khue Jau Sam, took over the business.
-Following in their father’s footsteps, the pair of entrepreneurs grew Oloiya to a network of 600 distribution points.
+Following in their father’s footsteps, the pair of entrepreneurs grew Oloiya to a network of 600 distribution points, the video showed.